-In Fig.~\ref{fig:vn}, both $v_{2}\{2,|\Delta\eta| > 1.0\}$ and $v_{3}\{2,|\Delta\eta| > 1.0\}$ as a function of collision centrality are shown, for both Woods-Saxon and $\alpha$-cluster type $^{16}\rm O$ nuclei in p--O collisions at $\sqrt{s_{\rm NN}}=9.61$~TeV and O--O collisions at $\sqrt{s_{\rm NN}}=7$~TeV, from the IP-Glasma + MUSIC + iSS + UrQMD framework.
-As one can see from the left plot of Fig.~\ref{fig:vn}, the nuclear density profile dependence for $v_{2}\{2,|\Delta\eta| > 1.0\}$ and $v_{3}\{2,|\Delta\eta| > 1.0\}$ is almost negligible in p--O collisions.
-For both nuclear density profiles, $v_{2}\{2,|\Delta\eta| > 1.0\}$ drops gradually from the most central to peripheral p--O collisions, with the $\alpha$-cluster profile showing slightly higher values than the Woods-Saxon profile in the 10--20\% centrality class, appearing as a small bump-like structure.
-On the other hand, $v_{3}\{2,|\Delta\eta| > 1.0\}$ shows no significant centrality dependence, and the trends for both Woods-Saxon and $\alpha$-cluster profile cases almost overlap with one another.
+In Fig.~\ref{fig:vn}, both $v_{2}\{2,|\Delta\eta| > 1.0\}$ and $v_{3}\{2,|\Delta\eta| > 1.0\}$ as a function of collision centrality are shown, for both Woods--Saxon and $\alpha$-cluster type $^{16}\rm O$ nuclei in pO collisions at $\sqrt{s_{\rm NN}}=9.61$~TeV and OO collisions at $\sqrt{s_{\rm NN}}=7$~TeV, from the IP-Glasma + MUSIC + iSS + UrQMD framework.
+As one can see from the left plot of Fig.~\ref{fig:vn}, the nuclear density profile dependence for $v_{2}\{2,|\Delta\eta| > 1.0\}$ and $v_{3}\{2,|\Delta\eta| > 1.0\}$ is almost negligible in pO collisions.
+For both nuclear density profiles, $v_{2}\{2,|\Delta\eta| > 1.0\}$ drops gradually from the most central to peripheral pO collisions, with the $\alpha$-cluster profile showing slightly higher values than the Woods--Saxon profile in the 10--20\% centrality class, appearing as a small bump-like structure.
+On the other hand, $v_{3}\{2,|\Delta\eta| > 1.0\}$ shows no significant centrality dependence, and the trends for both Woods--Saxon and $\alpha$-cluster profile cases almost overlap with one another.